 When Roosevelt was elected, Flemming believed his alma mater could be part of the new president's vision.
 Not yet 30 years old, the alumnus won AU the grant that started it all: $4,000 from the Rockefeller Foundation, about the price at the time of a midsized house.

 The school had a flood of applications from hundreds of federal employees competing for the 80 slots in the first semester.
-Two hundred students packed the converted parlors in the row houses for the second semester, eager to learn the latest ideas and take them back to their New Deal jobs.
-By 1937, more than 1,000 federal employees were studying at SPA, and undergraduates were clambering for the classes as well.
-The school answered by launching an undergraduate program.
+Two hundred students packed the converted parlors in row houses near the White House for the second semester, eager to learn the latest ideas and take them back to their New Deal jobs.
+By 1937, more than 1,000 federal employees were studying at SPA, and the school launched an undergraduate program.

-Small and specialized before World War II, the program was inundated after the war's end by combat veterans in their 20s who knew what they wanted: to continue serving their country in peacetime.
-"AU was a pretty small place before World War II.
-It really expands greatly with the returning servicemen," says SPA dean William LeoGrande.
-And at AU, "a lot of them did go into public affairs."
+Small and specialized before World War II, the program was inundated after the war by combat veterans in their 20s who knew what they wanted: to continue serving their country in peacetime.

 Evolution of SPA

 Washington was about to change, and so would SPA.
 If the school was born from the crisis of the 1930s, it would come of age in the tumult of the 1960s.

 The era began in a wave of idealism.
 "Kids were thinking about the Peace Corps, getting involved in the war on poverty, the public health service," Howard McCurdy recalls.
 "They didn't view it as being bureaucrats chained to a desk.
 There was a real attraction to public service, to working for the government as a place where you could really get something done."